 I didn’t hug them.
 Didn’t say goodbye.
-First day of school, and I’m stuck on a God damn cookie.
+First day of school, and I’m hung up on a goddamn cookie.

 Both boys adore Blondie’s room.
 It’s filled with the “good stuff”: little boxes, sparkly toys, cars she tries to keep for herself.
 Plush ponies and a bed without another bed directly on top of it, which makes it perfect for bouncing.